Mikapall/Demon-s-Souls-SL1-Repository/index.md

 - **Every boss must be killed.** A boss can be defined by the sight of a health bar and/or a fog gate (regardless of the need to enter through such).
 The bosses are: Vanguard*, Phalanx, Tower Knight, Penetrator, False King Allant, Armor Spider, Flamelurker, Dragon God, Fool's Idol, Maneaters, Old Monk, Adjudicator, Old Hero, Storm King, Leechmonger, Dirty Colossus, Maiden Astraea, True King Allant.

    - Vanguard falls under different specifications depending on which run you are attempting.
 Make sure to **fully** read the section you're interested in.

+- Multiple cheese tactics or exploits exclusive to this game.
+In example, using the bow glitch for Maneaters (shooting through the fog) or killing Vanguard (4-1) out of his aggro range.

+   - In terms of glitches, it is allowed to dupe as it simply cuts down farming time.
+Remake specific glitches like the infamous coin level up glitch is obviously not allowed.

 - Any kind of help via summoning players or NPCs is not acceptable.
 Every run found breaching this will be disqualified. **This is the case for Biorr of the Twin Fangs' help against the Penetrator.**

 - Unless required by the specifications of a run, it is not allowed to obtain items before it is usually possible.
-For example, using external tools to give yourself a weapon as soon as you start in the Nexus is unacceptable and will result in a disqualification.
+For example, using external tools/debug to give yourself a weapon as soon as you start in the Nexus is unacceptable and will result in a disqualification.
    - Exceptions:
      - Ask the moderators for discussion and/or permission if there is the possibility of such.